TDGerve/ramCOH/README.md

 in a terminal.

-If you would like to install from a specific branch or release instead run
+If you would like to install from a specific git branch or release instead run

     pip install git+https://github.com/TDGerve/ramCOH.git@tag